-- A. The Contractor shall: - 1.
-Cooperate with laboratory personnel, and provide access to the Project. - 2.
-Secure and deliver to the laboratory adequate quantities of samples of materials that are representative of the whole of the material proposed to be used and which require testing. - 3.
+A. The Contractor shall:

+- 1. Cooperate with laboratory personnel, and provide access to the Project. - Secure and deliver to the laboratory adequate quantities of samples of materials that are representative of the whole of the material proposed to be used and which require testing. - 3.
 Provide to the laboratory the preliminary design mix proposed to be used for concrete, and other materials mixes that require control by the testing laboratory. - 4.
 Furnish incidental labor and facilities: - a.
 To provide access to Project to be tested. - b.
 To obtain and handle samples at the Project site or at the source of the product to be tested. - c.
 To facilitate inspections and tests. - d.
 For storage and curing of test samples. - B. The Contractor shall notify in writing the Owner and the Testing Laboratory in advance of operations to allow for laboratory assignment of personnel and scheduling of tests.
 When tests or inspection cannot be performed after such notice, the Contractor shall reimburse the Owner for laboratory personnel and travel expenses incurred due to Contractor's failure to adequately provide such notice. - C. The Contractor shall employ and pay for the services of the same or a separate, equally qualified independent testing laboratory to perform additional inspections, sampling and testing required for the Contractor's convenience. - D. If Laws or Regulations of any public body having jurisdiction require any Work (or part thereof) to specifically be inspected, tested or approved, CONTRACTOR shall assume full responsibility therefore, pay all costs in connection therewith and furnish ENGINEER the required certificates of inspection, testing or approval. - E. Contractor shall also be responsible for and shall pay all costs in connection with any inspection or testing required in connection with Owner's or Engineer's acceptance of a Supplier of materials or equipment proposed to be incorporated in the Work, or of materials or equipment submitted for approval prior to Contractor's purchase thereof for incorporation in the Work.

-- F. All inspections, tests or approvals other than those required by Laws or Regulations of any public body having jurisdiction shall be performed by organizations acceptable to Owner and Contractor. - G. If any Work (including the work of others) that is to be inspected, tested or approved is covered without written concurrence of Owner's Representative, it must, if requested by Engineer, be uncovered for observation.
-Such uncovering shall be at Contractor's expense unless Contractor has given Owner's Representative timely notice of Contractor's intention to cover the same and Owner's Representative has not acted with reasonable promptness in response to such notice.
+F. All inspections, tests or approvals other than those required by Laws or Regulations of any public body having jurisdiction shall be performed by organizations acceptable to covered without written concurrence of Owner's Representative, it must, if requested by

+Owner and Contractor.

+G. If any Work (including the work of others) that is to be inspected, tested or approved is expense unless Contractor has given Owner's Representative timely notice of reasonable promptness in response to such notice.